bomeara1029/cjm-packrat/README.md

 ```

 # Deployment instructions:
 *Note: Make sure before you execute any script, you're root of the repository `dpo-packrat` and if you get permission denied for any script, make sure to do `chmod 777 path/to/script`.
-If you encounter any error then make sure to checkout Packrat server setup instruction on confluence*

 ## Docker images:
 *Note: current supported environments are `dev` and `prod`*

-1. Login into SI server
+1. Login into the server

 2. Pull the latest changes
 ```
 git pull
 ```
-*Note: repository is already cloned in `/home/<user>/dpo-packrat`*
+*Note: repository is already cloned in `/home/<user>/cjm-packrat`*

 3. Switch to the branch you want to deploy.
 To deploy for `dev` environment you should be on `develop` branch, for `prod` environment
 ```